paracamplus/Yasmini/README.md

 (a kind of `Error`) is thrown with an `expectation` property set with the failed expectation, a `matcher` property with the failed matcher and an `args` property with the arguments of the failed matcher.

+Caution: Jasmine offers some matchers that are not yet present in Yasmini: some of them are `not`, `toContain`, `toEqual`.

 # Adjunctions